ScriptCalm/todo-gui/README.md

 - Run the installer as Administrator.

+## Packaging & Deployment

+The To-Do App was packaged into a standalone Windows installer using [Inno Setup](https://jrsoftware.org/isinfo.php).

+- The installer creates Start Menu and Desktop shortcuts.
+- Installation requires Administrator privileges.
+- No internet connection is required after download.
+- To avoid false positives, add an exception in your antivirus for the installer.

+> ⚠️ Note: Since the installer is unsigned, Windows Defender and some antivirus software may flag it.
+This is expected behavior for unsigned personal projects.

 ## **Download the App**

 You can download the latest `.exe` version for Windows here: